praveenraam/ZohoWorks/Task-3/TaskBreakDown.md

     - Implement with proper structure
     - Try to do with class Obj
  - On the overriding how can we extract the details about the memory or for statitics

+ - Make the code thread safe
+    - Use mutex for doing it.